mconlon17/simple-vivo-book/GLOSSARY.md

 # VIVO
 VIVO is an open source, semantic web software system for creating and maintaining an integrated view of the scholarly work of an organization.
+See [the VIVO Home Page](http://vivoweb.org)